Saianuradha/vodafoneNZ/README.md

 #Running Tests and Report accessing

-- Run the project as Maven test (Right click on pom.xml and Run as men clean test).
+- Run the project as Maven test (Right click on pom.xml and Run as mvn clean test).
 - Report can be viewed by accessing the index.html file (Path: target/Destination/index.html).